Leave your contact details and Get 3 Live Classes for Free

 Types of Graduate Programs

-Graduate programs may be terminal (ending in a career) or lead to further academic work.
+Graduate programs may be terminal (ending in a career) or lead to further learning.
+A doctoral degree usually requires original research and a dissertation.

 Duration and Requirements for Earning a Graduate Degree